ajit010/Azure-9-12-sept-Sync/README.md

-5. To ping into ip address of windows VM
+# Task 5.
+To ping into ip address of windows VM

 -- step 1 - add a new rule in network security group (ICMP)

 -- sstep 2 -- disable firewall in remote windows machine

-6. To view data disk in windows file explorer
+# Task 6.
+To view data disk in windows file explorer

 -- go to disk management, initialize disk 2 and create a new partition by adding / assigning a new character to new volume ,,